Military of ancient Rome: Power projection

 The Roman military was keen on the doctrine of power projection – it frequently removed foreign rulers by force or intimidation and replaced them with puppets.
-This was facilitated by the maintenance, for at least part of its history, of a series of client states and other subjugate and buffer entities beyond its official borders, although over which Rome extended massive political and military control.
-On the other hand, this also could mean the payment of immense subsidies to foreign powers and opened the possibility of extortion in case military means were insufficient.
+This was facilitated by the maintenance, for at least part of its history, of a series of client states and other subjugated and buffer entities beyond its official borders, although over which Rome extended massive political influence and military threat to keep them loyal.
+However, this could also lead to the payment of immense subsidies to foreign powers to keep a frontier quiet.

-Sustainability
+Logistics

-The empire's system of building an extensive and well-maintained road network, as well as its absolute command of the Mediterranean for much of its history, enabled a primitive form of rapid reaction, also stressed in modern military doctrine, although because there was no real strategic reserve, this often entailed raising fresh troops or withdrawing troops from other parts of the border.
-However, border troops were usually very capable of handling enemies before they could penetrate far into the Roman hinterland.
+The empire's system of building an extensive and well-maintained road network, as well as its absolute command of the Mediterranean for much of its history, enabled a primitive form of rapid reaction, also stressed in modern military doctrine.
+During the imperial period, some border regions had limites built, forts that would sustain a Roman presence, deal with small incursions themselves, and slow down larger incursion to enable aid to be sent.

 The Roman military had an extensive logistical supply chain.
 There was no specialised branch of the military devoted to logistics and transportation, although this was to a great extent carried out by the Roman navy due to the ease and low costs of transporting goods via sea and river compared to overland.
+Work managing supplies and logistics was probably part of the standard career path of Roman elites, something acquired while working as military tribunes managing foraging expeditions, and reinforced in later positions.
 There is archaeological evidence that Roman armies campaigning in Germania were supplied by a logistical supply chain beginning in Italy and Gaul, then transported by sea to the northern coast of Germania, and finally penetrating Germania via barges on inland waterways.
-Forces were routinely supplied via fixed supply chains, and although Roman armies in enemy territory would often supplement or replace this by foraging for food or purchasing food locally, this was often insufficient for their needs: Heather states that a single legion would have required 13.5 tonnes of food per month, and that it would have proved impossible to source this locally.
+Forces were routinely supplied via fixed supply chains.
+Roman armies in enemy territory obtained their food many ways simultaneously; they would forage for food, purchase food locally, raid local foodstores, and have food shipped to them by supply lines.
+Peter Heather writes that a single legion would have required 13.5 tonnes of food per month, and attempting to get all that food in just a single way would have proved impossible.